 The 12th Amendment requires electors to meet “in their respective states…” This provision was intended to deter manipulation of the election by having the state electoral colleges meet simultaneously, but keeping them separate.
 Congress sets the date on which the electors meet, currently the first Monday after the second Wednesday in December.
 The electors almost always meet in the state capital, usually in the capitol building or state house itself.
 They vote “by ballot” separately for President and Vice President (at least one of the candidates must be from another state).
 The results are then endorsed, and copies are sent to the Vice President (in his capacity as President of the Senate); the secretary of state of their state; the Archivist of the United States; and the judge of the federal district court of the district in which the electors met.
 Having performed their constitutional duty, the electors adjourn, and the Electoral College ceases to exist until the next presidential election.

 Congress Counts and Certifies the Vote

 The final step in the presidential election process (aside from the presidential inaugural on January 20) is the counting and certification of the electoral votes by Congress.
-The House of Representatives and Senate meet in joint session in the House chamber on January 6 of the year following the presidential election, at 1:00 pm.
-The Vice President, who presides in his capacity as President of the Senate, opens the electoral vote certificates from each state, in alphabetical order.
+The House of Representatives and Senate meet in joint session in the House chamber on January 6 of the year following the presidential election at 1:00 pm.
+The Vice President, who presides in his capacity as President of the Senate, opens the electoral vote certificates from each state in alphabetical order.
 He then passes the certificates to four tellers (vote counters), two appointed by each house, who announce the results.
-The votes are then counted, and the results are announced by the Vice President.
-The candidates receiving a majority of electoral votes (currently 270 of 538) are declared the winners by the Vice President, an action that constitutes “a sufficient declaration of the persons, if any, elected President and Vice President of the States.”
+The votes are then counted and the results are announced by the Vice President.
+The candidate who receives a majority of electoral votes (currently 270 of 538) is declared the winner by the Vice President, an action that constitutes “a sufficient declaration of the persons, if any, elected President and Vice President of the States.”